-maintenance and hosting of a Node under the BSA.
+maintenance and hosting of a Node under the SA.

-Duration of Processing: The Processing will begin on the effective date of the BSA and will continue through the period from expiration of the BSA until deletion of all Node Data by Steward in
+Duration of Processing: The Processing will begin on the effective date of the SA and will continue through the period from expiration of the SA until deletion of all Node Data by Steward in

 accordance with this DPA.